redBorder/redborder-documentation/docs/guides/use_cases/00_case.md

-# Use Case: Tracking an IP with Redborder
+# Tracking an IP with Redborder

 We can use Redborder to track a suspicious IP.
 It's possible to learn about its behaviour using the Traffic module.